History of the Baltimore Orioles: Roster changes

 The roster changes of 2005 were prefaced with Peter Angelos' comments: "We are coming back strong next year.
 I know you have heard that tune before, but this time it will literally come true."
-The Orioles allowed Rafael Palmeiro, Sammy Sosa, and B. J. Surhoff to become free agents.
-They also set their wishlist: An everyday first baseman, an experienced starter, a closer, a defensive catcher, outfield help, more defense, and more speed.
-However, their offseason moves showed no differences from past years.
-The Orioles were not able to re-sign closer B. J. Ryan, who signed a landmark deal with the Toronto Blue Jays.
+The Orioles allowed Palmeiro, Sosa, and Surhoff to become free agents.
+They also set their wishlist: an everyday first baseman, an experienced starter, a closer, a defensive catcher, outfield help, more defense, and more speed.
+However, their off-season moves showed no differences from past years.
+The Orioles were not able to re-sign closer B. J. Ryan, who signed with the Toronto Blue Jays.
 They were also locked out in bids to sign first baseman Paul Konerko, outfielder Johnny Damon, and starter Paul Byrd.
 The Orioles were rumoured to have a deal with outfielder Jeromy Burnitz, but his agent balked, supposedly at language regarding the physical, which was deemed by legal experts to be rather standard, and Burnitz signed with the Pittsburgh Pirates.
 The Orioles chose not to enter the bidding for players like A. J. Burnett and Kevin Millwood, whose asking prices were far beyond what the Orioles were willing to pay.
 The only target the Orioles managed to sign was catcher Ramón Hernández.

 Locked out of pursuits to sign top-tier players, the Orioles decided to make several moves to allow minor league prospects more time to develop.
-This led to bringing in players like Jeff Conine and Kevin Millar, both of whom are known for their positive presence in the clubhouse.
+This led to bringing in players like Jeff Conine and Kevin Millar, both of whom were known for their positive presence in the clubhouse.
 The Orioles also made several trades to bring in needed players.
 They first traded disgruntled reliever Steve Kline for LaTroy Hawkins, then traded for outfielder Corey Patterson, who brought speed and defense to the outfield, and traded former closer Jorge Julio and John Maine for experienced starter Kris Benson.
-The Orioles also addressed future free agents by extending the contract of outfielder Jay Gibbons and third baseman Melvin Mora, and recently signed a contract extension with second baseman Brian Roberts.
-The team's Opening Day roster featured top prospect Nick Markakis, a potential A.L.
-"Rookie of the Year", the best young position player the Orioles' farm system has produced since Brian Roberts.
+The Orioles also addressed future free agents by extending the contract of outfielder Jay Gibbons and third baseman Melvin Mora, and signed a contract extension with second baseman Brian Roberts.
+The team's opening day roster featured top prospect Nick Markakis, a potential A.L.
+"Rookie of the Year", the best young position player the Orioles' farm system has produced since Roberts.
 Markakis represented the revival of the Orioles' once proud farm system, which features four players listed in Baseball America's 2006 list of the top 100 prospects in minor league baseball.